jsdealy/latin/miscellae/guideToLatinConversation.md

 Apply yourself to your
 theme.

-To write one^s compo-
+To write one^s composition with care.
-sition with care.

 I write a theme every
 day.

 Your theme has not
-been corrected thor-
+been corrected thoroughly.
-oughly.

 To review and correct
 anything diligently.